Definition of Plan Obsolescence

 Planned Obsolescence is the purposeful introduction of limited life artificially for a product or a design of the product so that it becomes no longer functional or out of fashion or in other terms, obsolete after a certain fixed period.

-The only reason for perceiving this strategy is to increase sales revenue and the sales volume.
+Planned obsolescence is the only reason for perceiving this strategy is to increase sales revenue and the sales volume.
 This strategy is considered to generate more revenue than the average sales cycle.
-Planned obsolescence works best when the manufacturer has oligopoly.
+It works best when the manufacturer has oligopoly.

-Implementing this approach in the organization increases the opportunity cost, and it is considered a risky policy because the customers will not buy if they notice this kind of strategy.
+Implementing the planned obsolescence in the organization increases the opportunity cost, and it is considered a risky policy because the customers will not buy if they notice this kind of strategy.

 It is mandatory that before introducing the approach of Planned Obsolescence, the customer should be aware of the probable replacements that they would require from the producer.
 Information Asymmetry is when the customer does not know how long the product is going to the last but the manufacturer is aware of it.
 This is a very common planned obsolescence.

 It is seen that when the market becomes very competitive, the life span of the product increases.
 This is the scientific concept; many people believe that it is a conspiracy theory.
 The entire idea is to have a product that does not last forever so that the customers keep coming back.

 Planned obsolescence is also known as dynamic obsolescence or built-in obsolescence.

 The primary examples of prevention of repair designs consist of single-use variations of traditional goods, which include but are not limited to the disposable cameras in which the customer is expected to purchase the entire product after a single-use.
 These products are categorized as impossible to service type in which there are products like cheap throwaway digital watches, which will have a casing which is sit in the factory but has no access for the user.